 - Threaten to bring in local police or others to have you arrested for not paying.

 If you get a phone call from someone claiming to be from the IRS and asking for money, here’s what you should do:

-- If you know you don’t owe taxes or have no reason to believe that you do, report the incident to the Treasury Inspector General for Tax Administration (TIGTA) at 1.800.366.4484 or at the TIGTA website.
+- Report the incident to the Treasury Inspector General for Tax Administration (TIGTA) at 1-800-366-4484 or at the TIGTA website.